Master's of Biomedical Sciences

 Contact: Dr. Ginger Fisher, 970-351-2210 (telephone), Ginger.Fisher@unco.edu (e-mail)

 The Master’s in Biomedical Science (MBS) degree is designed to provide academic enhancement for talented students who already possess an undergraduate degree in the sciences and who want to improve their future application to a professional or other graduate school.
 The one year MBS program provides a foundation in various basic biological subjects that underly and support medical and other professional school curricula.
 The MBS program is appropriate for students preparing graduate health programs such as medical, veterinary, dental, physician assistant, pharmacy, optometry, or other biomedically related doctoral programs.
 A major goal of the program is to allow students a tangible mechanism to demonstrate high-level academic achievement while taking a full load of rigorous and challenging courses.
 Success in such an educational scenario (analogous to what the student would encounter in professional school) can support and improve the success of subsequent professional school applications.

-- Small class sizes with faculty who are experts in the areas they teach
+- UNC offers small class sizes with faculty who are experts in the areas they teach.

-- Two semesters of advanced and intensive coursework that will result in a Master’s in Biomedical Science degree
+- The program includes two semesters of advanced and intensive coursework that will result in a Master’s in Biomedical Science degree.

-- A broad curriculum suitable for careers in medicine, dentistry, veterinary medicine, physician’s assistant and other biomedical programs
+- The broad curriculum is suitable for careers in medicine, dentistry, veterinary medicine, physician’s assistant, and other biomedical programs.

-- Personal attention from faculty and individual advising in a friendly academic atmosphere
+- The program provides personal attention from faculty and individual advising in a friendly academic atmosphere.

-- Located in Greeley, Colorado which provides a small town atmosphere with a low cost of living and yet accessible to the beautiful Rocky Mountains
+- UNC is located in Greeley, Colorado, which provides a small town atmosphere with a low cost of living yet is easily accessible to the beautiful Rocky Mountains.

-The University is presently offering five scholarships at $6000 each for the 2012-2013 school year.
-These are merit-based and will be competitive so be sure to apply early to be considered for these!
+The University is presently offering five scholarships at $6000 each.
+These are merit-based and will be competitive, so be sure to apply early to be considered for these!